chipsalliance/firrtl-spec/spec.md

 A memory with a constant data-type represents a ROM and may not have ports with write capability.
 It is beyond the scope of this specification how ROMs are initialized.

+### Custom port

+Custom ports are intended for post synthesis flows that require memory instances to have additional control signals.
+Behavorial simulators should ignore these ports, in the following way:

+- All input signals (into the memory) should be treated as dangling wires.
+- All output signals (from the memory) have unspecified (implementation defined) values.

 ## Instances